By default, most custom ROMs will still make connections to Google, even when it doesn't come with GApps. This guide is meant to mitigate that.

 If you're using a Lineage-based ROM / CarbonROM, you will enter a Setup Wizard upon first boot.

 You can set the time & date for your PDA, but you can breeze through the rest of the setup wizard, denying access to telemetry & location access as you go.
-You can change them later.
+You can change them later if you want to.

 Reminder : Do NOT connect to the internet via any means yet.